CALCULATORS

 7. How to Make Money Using a Hold Calculator: the Winning Strategy

 By now you're probably wondering "How can I actually use a hold calculator to make money?".
-Well, we'll walk you through the one strategy that stands head and shoulders above the rest for building profits - matched betting.
+Well, we'll walk you through the one strategy that stands head and shoulders above the rest for building profits: matched betting.

 Matched betting process (simplified)